dastergon/wheel-of-misfortune/README.md

 The game is inspired by the [Site Reliability Engineering](https://landing.google.com/sre/book/chapters/accelerating-sre-on-call.html#xref_training_disaster-rpg) book.

-The applications is available at: https://dastergon.gr/wheel-of-misfortune
+The demo website is available at: https://dastergon.gr/wheel-of-misfortune

 ## Instructions
 ### Terminology